JRay87/JRay87.github.io-reading-notes-/301/Reading-3.md

 ## How to Pass Functions Between Components

+### Understanding how functions can be passed and called in new objects/components can help build efficient dry code and helps speed up the development process.

 ### In the video, what is the first step that the developer does to pass functions between components?

+To pass functions between components the developer initially created an element in the object that is accessed in the new component.
+Then it is called in the child component.

 ### In your own words, what does the increment function do?

+The increment function takes the value of the state and adds one to the value of the state.

 ### How can you pass a method from a parent component into a child component?

+Create an reference to the function within the object that is accessed by the new component.
+Then in the new object you can use 'referencedFunction={this.referencedFunction}' (using whatever name you want, just make sure to remember your naming scheme)

 ### How does the child component invoke a method that was passed to it from a parent component?

+it calls is using `this.props.referencedFunction(this.props.anyPassedArguments)`

+## Things I want to know more about

+What is the purpose of using spread when simply combining two arrays?
+I know it is faster than parsing, pushing, etc., but if we simply are combining the data is it necessary to break them down into their individual values?